mpv-player/mpv/DOCS/man/input.rst

     List of `Key names`_, same as output by ``--input-keylist``.

 ``mpv-version``
-    Return the mpv version/copyright string.
+    The mpv version/copyright string.
 Depending on how the binary was built, it might contain either a release version, or just a git hash.

 ``mpv-configuration``
-    Return the configuration arguments which were passed to the build system (typically the way ``./waf configure ...`` was invoked).
+    The configuration arguments which were passed to the build system (typically the way ``./waf configure ...`` was invoked).

 ``ffmpeg-version``
-    Return the contents of the ``av_version_info()`` API call.
+    The contents of the ``av_version_info()`` API call.
 This is a string which identifies the build in some way, either through a release version number, or a git hash.
 This applies to Libav as well (the property is still named the same.)
 This property is unavailable if mpv is linked against older FFmpeg and Libav versions.

 ``libass-version``
-    Return the value of ``ass_library_version()``.
+    The value of ``ass_library_version()``.
 This is an integer, encoded in a somewhat weird form (apparently "hex BCD"), indicating the release version of the libass library linked to mpv.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be